hashicorp/terraform-provider-aws/website/docs/r/ssm_maintenance_window_task.html.markdown

 * `notification_arn` - (Optional) An Amazon Resource Name (ARN) for a Simple Notification Service (SNS) topic.
 Run Command pushes notifications about command status changes to this topic.
 * `notification_events` - (Optional) The different events for which you can receive notifications.
 Valid values: `All`, `InProgress`, `Success`, `TimedOut`, `Cancelled`, and `Failed`
 * `notification_type` - (Optional) When specified with `Command`, receive notification when the status of a command changes.
 When specified with `Invocation`, for commands sent to multiple instances, receive notification on a per-instance basis when the status of a command changes.
 Valid values: `Command` and `Invocation`

+`cloudwatch_config` supports the following:

+* `cloudwatch_log_group_name` - (Optional) The name of the CloudWatch log group where you want to send command output.
+If you don't specify a group name, Systems Manager automatically creates a log group for you.
+The log group uses the following naming format: aws/ssm/SystemsManagerDocumentName.
+* `cloudwatch_output_enabled` - (Optional) Enables Systems Manager to send command output to CloudWatch Logs.

 `parameter` supports the following: